iSEE Congress 2025:

 8:20 a.m. — Panel 1: Zero Waste Food Systems as a Mechanism to Reduce Greenhouse Gas Emissions

 Focus Statement: Capturing and processing or eliminating organic waste streams has the potential to reduce greenhouse gas emissions by avoiding the degradation of materials in the environment.
-Further it avoids wasteful use of resources via production and loss.
+Further, it avoids wasteful use of resources via production and loss.

 Panelists:

-- Yong-Su Jin, Food Science & Human Nutrition, Illinois, “Use of Precision Fermentation to Increase Efficiency of Food Production”
+- Yong-Su Jin, Food Science & Human Nutrition, University of Illinois Urbana-Champaign, “Precision Fermentation for the Economic and Sustainable Production of Food Ingredients”

 - Brian Roe, Agricultural, Environmental, and Development Economics, The Ohio State University, “Mitigating Consumer Food Waste”

-- Ning Ai, Urban Planning and Policy, University of Illinois Chicago, “The Good and Bad Regarding Sustainability of Urban Food Recovery Programs”
+- Ning Ai, Urban Planning and Policy, University of Illinois Chicago, “Planning for Urban Food Recovery: Systemic Trade-Offs in Zero-Waste and Emissions Goals”

 10:00 a.m. — Panel 2: Decarbonizing Energy Systems: Technology and Policy Pathways